-When the timer trips, the control panel display shows the message Printing stopped To continue, press OK.
-Pressing the Home button will print the previously selected job.
-If you do not want the previous job to print, press the Stop button first, and then press the Home button .
+When the timer trips, the control panel display shows the message Printing stopped To continue, touch "OK".
+Pressing the Home button @ will print the previously selected job.
+If you do not want the previous job to print, press the Stop button \otimes first, and then press the Home button @.